vigetlabs/microcosm/README.md

 Comprehensive documentation can be found in the [docs section of this repo](docs).

-If you'd rather look at working code, head over to the [example apps](examples).
+If you'd rather look at working code, head over to the [example apps](examples) or checkout out the [quickstart guide](https://github.com/vigetlabs/microcosm-quickstart),

 ### Installation
 ```